todor-savov/todor-savov/README.md

 ## Who am I and what do I do

-Hello!
-I'm Todor, a JavaScript developer from Plovdiv, Bulgaria, with a passion for building dynamic web applications.
+I am a JavaScript developer from Plovdiv, Bulgaria, with a passion for building dynamic web applications.
 I specialize in creating React applications, leveraging Google Firebase to deliver efficient and scalable solutions.
 Currently, I'm enhancing my skills by learning TypeScript and working on an expense tracking app using React and Firebase.
 Outside of coding, I enjoy traveling and sightseeing, playing soccer and basketball, and diving into history books.
 My journey from a technical support analyst to a developer reflects my determination and love for creativity.

 Feel free to view and download my resume [here](https://github.com/todor-savov/todor-savov/blob/master/TodorSavovResume.pdf).